United Arab Emirates

 - Useful Contacts

 Abu Dhabi Travel Information

-Electrical current is 220 and 240 volts, 50Hz.
-The most frequently used plugs are the square three-pin type.
+Electrical current is 220/240 volts, 50Hz.
+The most frequently used plugs are the round two-pin type.

 Arabic is the official language of the Emirates, but English is widely used.

 No vaccinations are required for entry to the UAE, however a certificate is required for cholera and yellow fever if arriving from an affected area.
 Tap water in the major cities is safe to drink, but elsewhere only bottled water should be drunk.
 Medical care is excellent in the main cities, but extremely expensive, while medicines and medical care are not always available in the outlying areas.
 Health insurance is essential; in Abu Dhabi particularly a health insurance law has been implemented that makes it mandatory for all travellers to Abu Dhabi to have health insurance.
 In general, travellers who require medical treatment will have to cover the cost of any medical fees incurred.